scygan/debugler/README.md

 ## What?

-The OpenGL 2.1+, OpenGL ES 2.0/3.0 debugger for Windows and Linux
+The OpenGL 2.1+, OpenGL ES 2.0..3.1 debugger for Windows and Linux

 ## Platforms?
-* Windows 32/64 bit, Vista or later
+* Windows 32 or 64 bit, Vista or later
-* Linux
+* Linux 32 or 64 bit
+* Android (x86, arm or mips based).
+Tried 2.3.5 ...
+4.4.2.

 ## Howto Build?

-### Build for Windows
+### Windows prerequisites

 Needed:
  * Microsoft Visual Studio 2012